What Is a Team?

 Each person comes with a different responsibility and a needed contribution.
 For instance, legal is concerned with compliance, finance is concerned with budgets, and HR wants to ensure that the best people are retained.

+Self-Managing Teams.
 Groups of people who gradually assume responsibility for self-direction in all aspects of work are called self-managing teams.
-Some teams, of course, have a manager who rules with an iron fist, but self-managing teams work together to reach a goal without a great deal of oversight.
+Self-managing teams work together to reach a goal without a great deal of oversight.